 Energy Efficiency of New AC Units

-Now, if your AC unit is old or on the fritz, then it may be time to replace it as the best options for long-term savings.
-The most efficient air conditioners today use 30-50% less energy as air conditioners as those from the mid-1970s.
+Now, if your AC unit is old or on the fritz, then it may be time to replace it as the best option for long-term savings.
+The most efficient air conditioners today use 30-50% less energy than air conditioners from the mid-1970s.
 Even replacing a 10-year-old air conditioner has the potential to save you 20-40% on cooling costs.
+Learn how HVAC systems work and the different options available to prepare for shopping for a new unit.

 Other Options to Beat the Heat